-We’ve written the following advice to help you through the trip selection process – firstly by deciding whether our trips are suitable for you, then by filtering the selection based on your ski ability, ski touring experience and finally, by the special characteristics of different tours and touring regions.
+We’ve written the following advice to help you through the trip selection process – by filtering the selection based on your ski ability, ski touring experience and finally, by the special characteristics of different tours and touring regions.

 First, take a look at our 5 off piste skiing ability levels and decide where you are on the scale.
 Please be as realistic as possible – if you haven’t skied in guided groups before or if you’re unsure, then please ask a friend to rate you and get a second opinion ; )

-You are at Ski Tech Level 1 (or below), on our off-piste ability levels.
+You are at Ski Tech Level 1 (or below)

-Our Advice: In order to join our ski touring courses you need be at the minimum off-piste standard of Tech Level 2 – therefore, we recommend that you take some off piste coaching lessons, or a join an off piste skiing course with a qualified ski instructor, in order to improve your off piste ski standard before you take up ski touring.
-Please get in touch and we will put you in contact with a good BASI qualified instructor.
+In order to join our ski touring courses you need be at the minimum off-piste standard of Tech Level 2.
+Therefore, we recommend that you join one of our Off Piste Skiing Course Level 1, in order to improve your off piste ski standard and learn some other essential skills before you take up ski touring.

-If you are nudging Tech Level 3 and haven’t ski toured before, then look at our Skills Courses.
-If you have ski toured before (a minimum of 2 days touring on Alpine Touring Kit in an Alpine region, with at least 2-3 hours of uphill skinning each day) then you can also look at our Introductory Hut Trips.
+- A few days ski touring experience.
+If you are working towards Ski Tech Level 3 and have ski toured before (typically, a minimum of 4-5 days touring on Alpine Touring Kit in an Alpine region, with at least 2-3 hours of uphill skinning each day) then our Introductory Tours are a good choice.

 You are at Ski Tech Level 3 (or above)

-1 -2 weeks or more of ski touring experience? – Any of our intermediate level trips are suitable!
+- 1 -2 weeks of ski touring experience.
+Any of our intermediate level trips are suitable!

-Several weeks ski touring experience? – If you are an experienced ski tourer, with several week long trips and/or hut to hut tours under your belt, then your choices extend to our Off The Beaten Track and Ski Mountaineering trips as well.
+- Several weeks ski touring experience.
+If you are an experienced ski tourer, with several week long trips and/or hut to hut tours under your belt, then your choices extend to our Worldwide Destinations and Ski Mountaineering trips as well.

 Here are a few general thoughts on fitness requirements for our ski tours.